blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 	- Biological Evolution / [Transformation of Energy and Matter]
 	- Life / [Transformation of Energy and Matter]
 	- Awareness / [Conditioning of Energy and Matter]
+	- Sleep / [Transformation of Energy and Matter]
 	- Death / [Transformation of Energy and Matter]
 	- Karma (questioning)
 	- Salvation from Crisis / [Divine Intervention / Awareness]